zalgonoise/tendigitprimes/README.md

 # Usage

-> You can take a closer look into the scripts directory for database builder scripts, but this guide will
+> You can take a closer look into the `cmd/primes` directory for builder runtime logic, but this guide will
 > focus on creating a partitioned SQLite instance just like the final version I described in [Growth](#growth)

 ## Generate SQLite databases from the raw data